MGunlogson/CuckooFilter4J/README.md

-#Cuckoo For Java - A fast multithreaded Java Cuckoo Filter#
+#Cuckoo Filter For Java - A fast multithreaded Java Cuckoo Filter#
 This library allows you to build Cuckoo filters using an interface similar to Google's Guava Bloom filters.
 * Unlike Guava's Bloom filters, this library is also thread-safe and faster with multiple threads like Java's ConcurrentHashMap.
 * Cuckoo For Java is Apache licensed and unit tested.